rakheshster/PowerShell-DownloadPodcasts/README.md

 Couldn't figure out an easy way of doing this.
 So I created some PowerShell to do this.
 It's RSS (XML) after all.
 Download the feed, parse it, download the episodes and name them how I want.

 Then I expanded it to download some more podcasts I have listened to in the past.
 The result is what you see in this repo.
+Wrote a [blog post](https://rakhesh.com/powershell/powershell-script-to-download-podcast-episodes/) too.

 I ❤️ PowerShell.